DramaticallyDecayed/nn-based-data-fusion-ontology/README.md

 ## Ontology Usage

-Examples of DL-queries that can be used to answer the competency questions questions:
+Examples of DL-queries that can be used to answer the competency questions:

 1. What kind of components carries the given set of indicators?
     * Example 1: